abbasalirezaei/abbasalirezaei/README.md

 ### Hi 👋, I'm Abbasali Rezaei

+I graduated with a degree in Cs from Isfahan Universite.

+I‌‌ am intersted in learning in the field of computers, especially programming.

+I am new and have no real work experience, but I have been trained and pracitice well; I am enthusiastic and fast in learning new topics and committed to solving problems and tasks.
 <!--
 **abbasalirezaei/abbasalirezaei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.